StakinOfficial/staking-lottery-grant/README.md

   - ~~Draft Spec - DONE~~
   - ~~Collect Initial Technical Feedback - DONE~~
   - ~~Refine Spec - DONE~~
-  - Share Final Spec for Feedback - Week of 11 May 2020
+  - Share Final Spec for Feedback - Week of 11 May 2020 -> Slightly delayed, currently bumping on [setStake from multi-sig wallet issue](https://github.com/icon-project/multisig-wallet/issues/25), we're testing other functionalities on the testnet in the meanwhile
   - Publish Final Spec - Week of 18 May 2020

 - Develop Staking Dapp - Complete by 30 June 2020